naiquevin/blog-src/content/understanding-rust-lifetime-specifiers.md

 first to set the context.<a href="#footnote-1-ref">&#8617;</a>

 <b id="footnote-2">2</b>.
 At least the popular languages of today and
-the ones that I know of don't have lifetimes. <a href="#footnote-2-ref">&#8617;</a>
+the ones that I know of don't have a concept of lifetimes. <a href="#footnote-2-ref">&#8617;</a>